 In 2010 Carte was appointed to the United States Senate to fill the vacancy caused by the passing of Robert C. Byrd, the longest serving Senator in our nation’s history.
 Within minutes of being sworn in, Carte cast the 60th vote to overcome a Senate filibuster and pass an extension of federal unemployment benefits for millions of Americans still reeling from the economic downturn.
 Serving until a special election that fall, Carte co-sponsored coal mine safety legislation and voted to confirm numerous Presidential nominations, including an Associate Justice of the Supreme Court, the Commander of U.S. Central Command, and the Commandant of the Marine Corps.

-In December 2021, Carte was reappointed by U.S. Senate Minority Leader, Charles E. Schumer, to serve a fifth consecutive two-year term on the U.S.-China Economic and Security Review Commission.
+In March 2022, Carte was reappointed by U.S. Senate Minority Leader, Charles E. Schumer, to serve a sixth consecutive two-year term on the U.S.-China Economic and Security Review Commission.
 The Commission monitors, investigates and submits to Congress an annual report on the national security implications of the bilateral trade and economic relationship between the United States and the People’s Republic of China.